thirdweb-dev/typescript-sdk/etc/sdk.api.md

     getContractMetadata(address: string): Promise<ModuleMetadataNoType>;
     // (undocumented)
     getCurrencyModule(address: string): CurrencyModule;
+    // Warning: (ae-incompatible-release-tags) The symbol "getDatastoreModule" is marked as @public, but its signature references "DatastoreModule" which is marked as @beta
+    //
     // (undocumented)
     getDatastoreModule(address: string): DatastoreModule;
     // Warning: (ae-incompatible-release-tags) The symbol "getDropModule" is marked as @public, but its signature references "DropModule" which is marked as @beta